Olivar Asselin: Biography

-From 1902 to 1910, he worked closely with Henri Bourassa and collaborated with him in the founding of Le Devoir in 1910.
+From 1902 to 1910, he worked closely with Bourassa and collaborated with him in the founding of Le Devoir in 1910.
 He was President of the Saint-Jean-Baptiste Society of Montreal from 1913 to 1914.
 A nationalist militant, he set up the Ligue nationaliste in March 1903 and launched the newspaper Le Nationaliste a year later.
-It is during this time that he takes on him to defend the settlers right to cut trees and provide information to the Commission de la colonisation of 1904.
-In 1905, he began a campaign in favour of public compulsory education (it would become law under Premier Adélard Godbout in the 1940s).
+It is during that time that he defended the settlers' right to cut trees and provided information to the Colonization Commission in 1904.
+In 1905, he began a campaign in favour of public compulsory education, which would become law only under Premier Adélard Godbout in the 1940s.

-The November 26, 1915, Sir Sam Hughes, Minister of Militia and Defence, offered Asselin the honorary rank of Colonel, which entailed raising a battalion for the Canadian Expeditionary Force.
-Asselin recruited men to form the 163rd (Canadien-Francais) Battalion, CEF, known as the "Poils-aux-pattes", made up of French-Canadian volunteers, and placed them under the command of Captain Henri Desrosiers, accepting instead the rank of Major.
+The November 26, 1915, Sir Sam Hughes, Minister of Militia and Defence, offered Asselin the honorary rank of colonel, which entailed raising a battalion for the Canadian Expeditionary Force.
+Asselin recruited men to form the 163rd (Canadien-Francais) Battalion, CEF, known as the "Poils-aux-pattes," made up of French-Canadian volunteers, and placed them under the command of Captain Henri Desrosiers, accepting instead the rank of Major.

 After training in Bermuda, the 163rd Battalion made its way to England, disembarking in December 1916, where the battalion was quickly dismantled and used to reinforce other depleted sections.
 Transferred to the 22nd Battalion, CEF, Asselin participated in the Battle of Vimy Ridge and the Battle of Acheville.
 However, he was later removed from the front after contracting trench fever.
-From 25 October 1918 until the rest of the war, Major Asselin was posted to the 87th Battalion (Canadian Grenadier Guards).
-On 3 January, 1919 he was assigned special duty with The Prime minister of Canada's Office.
+From 25 October 1918 to the rest of the war, Major Asselin was posted to the 87th Battalion (Canadian Grenadier Guards).
+On 3 January 1919 he was assigned special duty with The Prime minister of Canada's Office.

 Alternately speaker and military attaché, Asselin found himself as a member of the Canadian Delegation at the Paris Peace Conference of 1918, which led to the Treaty of Versailles and the conclusion of World War I.

 Asselin received the Légion d'honneur from France in 1920.

-In 1930, he became the editor-in-chief of Le Canada and founded, five years later, his own newspapers, named L'Ordre and La Renaissance.
+In 1930, he became the editor-in-chief of Le Canada and founded, five years later, his own newspapers, L'Ordre and La Renaissance.

-Olivar Asselin died in 1937, in Montreal, at the age of 62.
+Asselin died in 1937 in Montreal at the age of 62.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.